|Salary:||$25.47 an hour for Recruit Deputy on FTO. $52,988.57-$77,361.71|

 - Must be able to work any hours or days as needed (shift work, holidays, and weekends).

-- No marijuana usage in the past three years.
-No usage of other controlled substances in the past ten years.
+- No marijuana usage in the past 12 months.
+No usage of other controlled substances in the past 36 months.

 - Successfully pass a physical agility test (PAT), truth verification exam, medical physical, and drug screen examination.

-Preference will be given to applicants who possess a 4-year degree, four years of law enforcement experience, and four years of military experience (police or K-9), or a combination of the above totaling four years.
+Preference will be given to applicants with a 4-year degree, four years of law enforcement experience, and four years of military experience (police or K-9) or a combination of the above, totaling four years.

 Health, dental, life, and long-term disability insurance for the member paid by the Sheriff’s Office to and subsidy given to help with family coverage.